Responding to gendered violence

 (1 in 3) women worldwide experience gender-based violence

-Every 11 minutes
+Every 10 minutes

 a woman or girl is killed in their home by their husband, partner or family member

 It’s essential that any client accessing sexual and reproductive healthcare can safely disclose experiences of violence and be met with understanding and support.
+Our providers are uniquely placed to help people get the support they need.

 Providing immediate frontline healthcare

-In cases of sexual violence like rape, we offer survivors timely sexual and reproductive healthcare like emergency contraception, pregnancy testing, HIV and STI testing and management, abortion, and post-abortion care.
+In cases of sexual violence like rape, we offer survivors timely sexual and reproductive healthcare like emergency contraception, pregnancy testing, HIV and STI testing and management, abortion and post-abortion care.

-Responding with compassion, confidentiality, and choice
+Responding with compassion, confidentiality and choice

 By creating a safe space with a survivor-centred approach, we validate a survivor’s experience and put them in control of their next steps.